Showing posts with label Quest - RPG. Show all posts

 Get lost ...in an amazing world!

-Once you're dandy, enter the city and heed the advice from the friendly local who pops up for a chat.
-I would first advise you to take the time to explore and familiarise yourself with your surroundings because this is such a massive place and you will need necessary amenities, like safe lodgings, income, beer to sup, and grub to nosh.
-It's pen & paper time!
+Once you're dandy, enter the city and heed the advice from the local who pops up for a chat.
+I would advise you to take the time to explore and familiarise yourself with your surroundings, because this is such a massive place and you will need the necessary amenities, like safe lodgings, income, beer to sup, and grub to nosh.
+Yes, it's pen & paper time!
+Think of this game like your new virtual world, and be prepared.

-Mitteldorf is a fortress city, populated with interesting characters, secretive guilds, curious places, and even a labyrinth of dungeons hidden deep underground.
+Mitteldorf is a fortress city, populated with interesting characters, secretive guilds, curious places, and even a labyrinth of dungeons hidden underground.
 Of course, these are waiting to be explored, but be careful because you might not like what you find down there.
-Your cousin wrote a letter which nicely explains his story, why not take a read?
-Perhaps that might feature hidden clues that could help you out along this quest.
+Tip: your cousin wrote a letter which explains his story.
+Perhaps it might feature hidden clues that could help you out along this quest.
 Heck, you never know?

 All exploration is through a first-person engine not too dissimilar to a shooter like Wolfenstein with fully texture-mapped graphics - a testament to what our 16-bit computer can knock out.
-This can be configured in three sizes, small, medium and large.
-Any ST will perform well but the largest setting requires a 16MHz computer or an upgrade.
+The display can be configured in three sizes: small to large.
+Any ST will perform well, but the largest setting needs 16MHz.

-Initially, the interface is scary due to the huge number of icons but soon becomes intuitive and easy to use.
-Wandering the city is feasible using the GUI's icons but it can become a little laborious due to the immense size of the play area so a right-click will activate mouse control to unlock its full potential.
+Initially, the interface is scary due to the number of icons, but it soon becomes easy to use.
+Wandering the city is feasible using the GUI's icons, but it can become laborious due to the immense size of the play area, so a right-click will activate mouse control to unlock its full potential.
 Which is a tremendous way to explore.

 Wow, there is no need to take that attitude with me.
 A festering sore? lol excellent!